rmon-vfer/sass-cheatsheet/readme.md

 ```

 ## Nested selectors
-Nothing special here, these are mainly used to improve code readability.
+Used to improve code readability.

-Note the ampersand (&) when using a CSS pseudoclass
+When using nested selectors you can add an ampersand (&) to append the parent selector to the children.
 ```scss
 $primaryColor = rgb(56, 146, 142);